LEEK, QUEEN OF THE STAFFORDSHIRE MOORLANDS

 Brindley's Water Mill of 1752 East side of Mill Street

-Entrance to the Market Hall Foxlowe, overlooking the Market Place
+Market Day on 4 May 2011 Foxlowe, overlooking the Market Place

 The Buildings of England, Staffordshire, by Nikolaus Pevsner, Penguin, 1974, ISBN 0 14 071046 9